webroyit/1n0f6t-WRINFTMarketplace/README.md

 - Metadata must follow this standard. https://eips.ethereum.org/EIPS/eip-1155#metadata
 - Moralis has Web3 library built in
 - Contact ABI is the specification or interface of the smart contract.
 It allows this website to know which functions are available and what parameters these functions accept
+- It will take few blocks for Moralis to get the updated blockchain after getting the transaction